Pioneer H

-Pioneer H is an unlaunched unmanned space mission that was part of the US Pioneer program for a planned 1974 launch.
-Had this mission and spacecraft been launched, it would have been designated Pioneer 12; that designation was later applied to the Pioneer Venus Orbiter.
+Pioneer H was a proposed space probe for the US Pioneer program.
+If it had been approved, it would have been launched in 1974 and have been designated Pioneer 12; that designation was later applied to the Pioneer Venus Orbiter.

 History

 As planning for the Pioneer 10 and 11 missions progressed, mission scientists found themselves desiring a third probe.
 In 1971, a formal mission study was proposed for a spacecraft to be launched to Jupiter in 1974, where it would use the gas giant as a gravitational slingshot to travel outside the ecliptic.
 This was the first Out-Of-The-Ecliptic mission (OOE) proposed, for Jupiter and solar (Sun) observations.

 NASA/Ames Research Center would have managed the project.
-The NASA contractor TRW Systems Group (formerly Space Technology Laboratories) would have constructed Pioneer H from the flight-qualified spare components intended for the Pioneer F and G probes (designated Pioneer 10 and Pioneer 11 after launch).
+The NASA contractor TRW Systems Group (formerly Space Technology Laboratories) would have constructed the Pioneer H probe from the flight-qualified spare components intended for the Pioneer F and G probes (designated Pioneer 10 and Pioneer 11 after launch), along with a small amount of new build hardware.

-NASA management did not approve the mission proposal, and it was never launched.
-In 1976 NASA transferred the craft (without RTG) to the Smithsonian Institution.
-In January 1977, Pioneer H was moved to the National Air and Space Museum, where it was eventually displayed as a replica of Pioneer 10.
+TRW assembled the spare components into a new spacecraft, but NASA management did not approve the mission proposal, and it was never launched.
+In 1976 NASA transferred the probe (without RTG) to the Smithsonian Institution.
+In January 1977, it was moved to the National Air and Space Museum, where it was eventually displayed as a replica of Pioneer 10.